China’s rich culinary heritage offers a diverse range of dining experiences, catering to all budgets.

 - Cuisine Types: French, Italian, Japanese, and upscale Chinese.

-These establishments often feature renowned chefs and meticulously crafted dishes, making them perfect for special occasions.
+Fine dining often features renowned chefs and meticulously crafted dishes, making it perfect for special occasions.

 5. Western Fast Food Chains

-Western fast food chains like McDonald’s and KFC are widely available in China and offer a taste of home for expats and travelers.
+Western fast food chains like McDonald’s, KFC, and Burger King are widely available in China.

 - Average Cost: 30–50 RMB (4.5–7.5 USD) per meal.

-- Menu Items: Burgers, fries, and soft drinks.
+- Menu Items: Burgers, fries, fried chicken, and soft drinks.

 6. Grocery Shopping and Cooking at Home